Primavera Hasselback Chicken

 Directions

-Season each chicken breast generously with ½ tsp salt and pepper, making sure to season inside the cuts.
+- Season each chicken breast generously with ½ tsp Black Garlic Infused Sea Salt and pepper, making sure to season inside the slits.
+Set aside.

-Stuff the cuts with the zucchini, yellow squash, tomato, onion, and mozzarella.
-Set chicken on a baking sheet.
+- Stuff the chicken.
+In each slit, alternate stuffing with slices of zucchini, squash, tomato, onion, and mozzarella.
+Place the stuffed chicken breasts on a lined or greased baking sheet.

-In a small bowl combine oil, vinegar, wild garlic, and remaining ½ tsp salt.
+- In a small bowl combine Caramelized Garlic Infused Olive oil, Barrel Aged Dark Thick Sweet Balsamic, Wild Garlic Dried Herb Blend, and remaining ½ tsp Black Garlic Infused Sea Salt.
 Pour mixture all over the chicken.

-Place in the oven and bake for 35-45 minutes or until the chicken is no longer pink
+- Place in the oven and bake for 35-45 minutes or until the chicken is cooked through and is no longer pink in the center.
+Enjoy!

 1 comment